AloPeyk/AloPeyk-WooCommerce-Plugin/README.txt

 = Minimum Requirements =

-* PHP version 5.4 or greater (PHP 5.6 or greater is recommended)
+* PHP version 5.6 or greater
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)
 * WordPress 4.4 or greater
 * Interactions with Alopeyk API also need cURL and OpenSSL PHP extensions